upmorgan/ECS171_GroupProject/Final_Write_Up.md

 However, the BERT model requires a lot computation in training and predicting phase which made it hard to be used in our case due to the low computation resources.

-However, from the recall and precision we saw that the unbalanced data does made the accuracy less helpful in scoring the models.
+From the recall and precision we saw that the unbalanced data does made the accuracy less helpful in scoring the models.
 A resampling method can be applied or with more data collected to make the decision tree better in prediction.

+Since the ANN with words manually assigned shows great performance in comparing the others, the next step of of this study will be exploring method to identify those words that is mostly related to the subject.
+This can be done offline with only statistical analysis of words or can be done with online seraching engine that might gives out more related words than just the review.

 ## Conclusion